zhero-web-sec/zhero-web-sec.github.io/_publications/2025-05-06-paper-title-number-8.md

 <img src="/images/next-race-5.png" style="display: block; margin: 0 auto">
 *request containing the x-now-route-matches header to an SSR endpoint*

-A little debugging reveals that when the header is added to our SSR endpoint: `/poc`, the `fn` function is triggered twice, with two different `cacheKeys`:
+A little debugging reveals that when the header is added to our request to the SSR page: `/poc`, the `fn` function is triggered twice, with two different `cacheKeys`:

 - `/poc-0`    -> page initially requested
 - `/_error-0` -> error page was requested due to confusion caused by the header; although the SSR page may appear to be an SSG page because of the header, its nature remains unchanged, and it therefore lacks revalidation, which causes Next.js to throw an error in [*src/server/base-server.ts*](https://github.com/vercel/next.js/blob/d1ee0f0cd7568318fa2cb5c23356f1a01fcd21db/packages/next/src/server/base-server.ts#L3354) :